 One of the most popular activities in the Berlengas is taking a boat trip through the caves and islets around the island.
 These tours are usually sold as an extra service by the tour operators that make the crossing.

-The cave tour is usually done on a small glass-bottom boat where you can appreciate the seabed, the caves, and all the phenomenal landscapes of the Berlengas reserve.
+The cave tour is usually done on a small glass-bottom boat where you can appreciate the seabed, caves, and the Berlengas reserve’s phenomenal landscapes.
 Remember, this is primarily a marine reserve.

 Snorkeling and Diving

-If you want to observe the sea of Berlengas in a more active way, then snorkeling or diving are definitely activities to consider.
-The Berlengas reserve is considered one of the best places to snorkel in Portugal.
+Snorkeling or diving are definitely activities to consider if you want to observe the sea of Berlengas more actively.
+The Berlengas reserve is considered one of Portugal’s best places to snorkel.

-Those who prefer can also join one of the groups organized by the operators, where, in addition to the trip, there is snorkeling.
+Those who prefer can also join one of the groups organized by the operators, where snorkeling is also available in addition to the trip.
 In this case, the operators provide the necessary material.

 Kayak and SUP

 For the more adventurous, another way to explore the island is by Kayaking or Stand-up Paddle.
-Once again, some tour operators sell this service separately, but in the high season months, it is also possible to rent the equipment directly on the island.
+Once again, some tour operators sell this service separately, but renting the equipment directly on the island is also possible in the high-season months.

 If this is an activity that you really want to do, we advise you to book directly with an operator, as it is more certain.
 Again, pay close attention to wind and sea conditions on those days, as it may not be possible to do this with not-so-great weather.